 NEW FORMULAE | creative + data + media

-To make things a little less daunting i’ve listed a few considerations that had we known earlier, I would most likely remember what my children look like.
+To make things a little less daunting we’ve listed a few considerations that had we known earlier, we would most likely remember what our children look like.
 Hope it helps!

 1. ENSURE THAT THE CLIENT THE CREATIVE AGENCY AND THE MEDIA-BUYERS / PLANNERS ARE ALL IN SYNC